navikt/kafka-sandbox/README.md

     mvn install              # in top project directory to ensure module 'messages' is installed cd clients-spring
     mvn spring-boot:run

+.. or use the convenience script `spring-boot.sh` from project top level directory, which is used in all examples:

+    ./spring-boot.sh

 The application will automatically subscribe to and start consuming messages from the topics `measurements` (the standard producer in previous examples) and `messages` (for messages created by `console-message-producer` client).
 The